IRP

 IRP: International Registration Plan (Apportioned Tags)

-Who Needs an IRP Account?
+Who Needs an IRP Apportioned Tag?

 • Has a gross vehicle weight (GVW) over 26,000 lbs, or